nextgis/docs_ngcom/source/demoprojects.rst

 These projects showcase the capabilities of NextGIS Web, allowing you to get acquainted with its features.
 If you've set up a Web GIS and wish to test the platform but don't know where to begin, try out the demo projects.

-To access demo projects go to the main page of **your Web GIS** and log in as the **administrator**.
+To access demo projects go to the main page of **your Web GIS** and log in as a user with **administrator** access.
 You can open the demo projects page in one of two ways:

 * From the actions pane on the right
 * Using the button below the list of Web GIS resources